Error Code 32

 Cause Likelihood DIY?

-Proper vent sizing/blocked vent ✓ DIY fix →
+Blocked or restricted exhaust vent Most common ✓ DIY fix →

-Improper pressure switch wiring ✗ Call a pro →
+Disconnected or obstructed pressure tubing Common ✗ Call a pro →

-Failed or out-of-calibration pressure switches ✗ Call a pro →
+Failed or out-of-calibration pressure switches Uncommon ✗ Call a pro →

-How to Fix It: Check Venting, Condensate Drain, and Pressure Tubing
+How to Fix It: Check Venting, Condensate Drain, and Combustion Air Supply

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.